Skip to content

 • Willingness to accept push notifications on a mobile device.

-• Types text message scientists would be willing to receive from a life science supplier.
+• Scientists would be willing to receive types of text messages from a life science supplier.

 Video Marketing